Here’s a look at the life of award-winning screen legend Sophia Loren.

 October 23, 1953 - “Aida” opens; it’s her first major leading role.

-1956 - Loren begins filming her first English-speaking leading role, "The Pride and the Passion."
+1957 - Loren appears in her first English-speaking leading role, “The Pride and the Passion.”
 She learns her lines by using cue cards of English words written phonetically.

-1961 - Wins the Best Actress Academy Award for "La Ciociara (Two Women)".
+1962 - Wins the Best Actress Academy Award for “La ciociara (Two Women).”

 September 3, 1962 - Her marriage of almost five years to Carlo Ponti is annulled.
 Neither the Vatican nor Italian law recognizes Ponti’s 1957 divorce by proxy from Giuliana Ponti.
 Loren and Ponti are forced to annul their marriage after warrants for their arrest are issued.

 1964 - Stars in the movie, “Matrimonio all’italiana (Marriage Italian Style).”
 Nominated for an Academy Award.

 1964-1965 - Moves to France with Carlo Ponti and becomes a French citizen.

 1965 - Giuliana Ponti obtains a French divorce recognized by Italian law.

 April 9, 1966 - Loren and Carlo Ponti marry for the second time.

 July 24, 1968 - Loren and Ponti cleared of bigamy charges by Rome’s criminal court.